juanbasora/Expense-tracker/README.md

 ## Description
- A python based expense tracker that uses libraries such as Tkinter, matplotlib, and saves the data in the backend with a SQL database.
-A dynamically changing pie chart that will update when an expense is added or removed.
+ A UI tool made with python tkinter that can save expense information such as category, date, amount, and optional notes into a SQL database.
+This information can then be viewed within a pie chart that will dynamically update when items are added or deleted.